workshopper/learnyoureact/exercises/css/problem.en.md

 Let's define styles as variables!

 Variables are a smart way to make changes to multiple places in our code.
-Lets assign some styles to a variable and see which parts of our code we can replace.
+Lets assign some styles to a variable and see which parts of our code we can simplify.

-# Question
+# Challenge
 ---

-Add `index.jsx` `style` like below.
+Add `style` to `index.jsx` like below.

-You can also make new `index.jsx` file and write code in that.
+Before you start, you may want to check your current `index.jsx` into source control, or create a new `index.jsx` for this exercise.

 ```